mpolden/journal/README.md

 discard = true
 ```

-`Database` specifies where the SQLite database containing our records should be
+`database` specifies where the SQLite database containing our records should be
 stored.

-`Comma` is the decimal separator to use when displaying monetary amounts.
-It
+`comma` is the decimal separator to use when displaying monetary amounts.
-defaults to `.`
+Defaults to `.`

-`DefaultGroup` is the default group name to use for unmatched records.
+`defaultGroup` is the default group name to use for unmatched records.
 Defaults
 to `*** UNMATCHED ***`.

 `[[accounts]]` declares known bank accounts.
 The section can be repeated to